scireum/jupiter/README.md

   Performs a lookup for the given filter value in the given search path (inner fields separated by ".") within the given table.
 If a result is found, the values for path1..pathN are extracted and returned.
 If no path is given, the number of matches is returned.
 If multiple documents match, only the first one if returned.
+Note that if a path matches an inner object (which is especially true for "."), the result will be wrapped as JSON.
 * `IDB.ILOOKUP table primary_lang fallback_lang search_path filter_value path1`
   Behaves just like `IDB.LOOKUP`.
 However, of one of the given extraction paths points to an inner map, we expect this to be a map of translation where we first try to find the value for